getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 ### Update a Fork

 If you already have a fork of [getsolus/packages](https://github.com/getsolus/packages) in GitHub, log into GitHub.
-Make sure you're looking at the master branch.
+Make sure you're looking at the main branch.
 Check to see that your fork is up to date with the main repo it was forked from.
 If your fork indicates it is behind, use the "Sync fork" button to bring it up to date.

 ## Clone the packages repo / update your clone